 Every student who is interested in Civil Engineering Technology has to check out University of Pittsburgh - Johnstown.
 Positioned in Johnstown, Pennsylvania, University of Pittsburgh - Johnstown provides a comfortable, suburban environment for young people.

-Around 72.0% of undergraduates receive some type of financial assistance at University of Pittsburgh - Johnstown.
-This college is a great value for the money for students in Pennsylvania.
+This college features a high freshman retention rate, with 79.0% of first-year students coming back the next year.
+Not only is University of Pittsburgh - Johnstown one top ranked schools in Pennsylvania, 2.2% of its undergraduates come from out-of-state.
 Ever wish colleges were graded with a report card?
 Now they are.
 Take a look at University of Pittsburgh - Johnstown's scorecard.

 University of Maine is one of the finest schools in the country for Civil Engineering Technology.
 The destination of Orono, Maine, is satisfactory for learners who favor a less busy, suburban area.